gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 } GoArrayType;
 ```

-We can know print the RTTI for the element type to finally learn its size.
+We can now print the RTTI for the element type to finally learn its size.
 For good measure we can also print the RTTI for the slice type:

 ```dtrace
   this->go_arr0 = (GoArrayType*)copyin((user_addr_t)this->iface0->rtti, sizeof(GoArrayType));